Ssp24-1/Linear-Flutter-Analysis/README.md

 Once these equations were built, they are setup into a State Space Model, which reduces the order of the system to solve.

-Further details and equations are present in the theory file.
+Structure details and equation derivation details are present in the theory file.